-This weekend we interviewed Benoit Curdy – a former Google employee and founder of Vocalytics.
-The Dublin based startup Vocalytics aims to change the way we think about learning oral communication through data and visualization.
+The Dublin-based startup Vocalytics aims to change the way we think about learning oral communication through data and visualization.
 In this context, we also like to announce proudly that Benoit Curdy will be doing a monthly contribution on EU-Startups.
-Check out this introductory interwiew to find out more about him and his startup:
+Check out this introductory interview to find out more about him and his startup.

 Vocalytics aims to change the way we think about learning oral communication through data and visualization.
-This data-driven approach might look like something Google would do but people there rather look for projects that can scale incredibly fast and that help them fulfill Google’s mission of organizing the world information.
+This data-driven approach might look like something Google would do, but people there rather look for projects that can scale incredibly fast and that help them fulfill Google’s mission of organizing the world information.
 Also it is an engineering company.
 We all know how they struggle with social, so imagine psycho-linguistics!
 In addition, I simply wanted to be in charge.
 Launching a startup is an incredible life experience.

 What are the next steps for your startup and do you already have an official launch date in mind?

-Dublin is definitely a good place to start a company.
+Dublin is definitely a good place to start up a company.
 Among the good aspects of Dublin you can cite how easy and cheap setting up a company is and the fact that there are talents from Google, Microsoft, Amazon and many other companies in the city.
-The startup community is not very big but it is growing and it’s really easy to get support from many organizations (private or not).
+The startup community is not very big, but it is growing and it’s really easy to get support from many organizations (private or not).
 Another advantage is that Irish people are naturally inclined to think globally (for historical reasons and because the local market is so small), which you don’t find in some European countries.
 Also Irish people are incredibly nice and friendly.
-The downside of it being that they sometimes rather go to the pub rather than work extra hours to deliver great products.
+The downside of it being that they would sometimes rather go to the pub than work extra hours to deliver great products.

-More seriously, there are negative sides of being located in Ireland.
+More seriously, though, there are negative sides of being located in Ireland.
 The country has significant infrastructure challenges.
 The banking system is notoriously appalling and internet service providers are as bad as they are expansive.
 Altogether, the lack of internal competition for services is bad for the country.
-I know many people think weather should be added to the list but I find it to be actually ok.
+I know many people think weather should be added to the list but I find it to be actually OK.

 I’d like to talk about some of the ways we can get European startups to succeed globally.
 The kind of topics I enjoy debating for instance is why I believe State money is toxic for startups or why looking for an European Silicon Valley is not only a waste of time but a wrong concept.
 I think Europe is a great place for innovation but that we need take a hard look at some of our practices.